 Present Appointment, Employing Institution and Department Please give details of your current appointment.
 The Principal Investigator must be based at a UK university or research institute, and must be of postdoctoral (or above) or equivalent status.
 The Principal Investigator must either be in permanent position at the institution, or have a fixed term position for the duration of the award.
+Permanent position Applicants must be in established academic posts that will continue at least beyond the end of the funded period of the grant.
+If your post is not permanent, please explain further in the personal statement how you meet the terms of the eligibility for these grants.
 PhD confirmation Applicants working towards a PhD, or awaiting the outcome of their viva/submission of corrections are not eligible to apply.
 Please therefore confirm that you have a PhD by answering yes.
 If you are an established scholar with relevant equivalent experience, but no doctorate, please select 'no' and indicate in the 'personal statement' field why you should be eligible for consideration.
 Personal statement This field is optional, but may be used, for example, in providing information regarding interruptions to an academic career.
 The limit on this field is 150 words.
-CV upload A brief CV should be uploaded here as a PDF file .
+CV upload A brief CV of no more than two pages should be uploaded here as a PDF file .